mjiggidy/pybinhistory/docs/usage.rst

 ------------------------

 As mentioned earlier, a :class:`BinLogEntry` object is a :func:`dataclass <dataclasses.dataclass>` that represents a single log entry.
-It comes with default values set for each of the fields, so let's check that out first:
+It comes with :ref:`default values <usage-entry-fields>` set for each of the fields, so let's check that out first:

 .. code-block:: python
     :linenos: